 Education: • High school diploma and college graduation or equivalent certification is preferred.

 Licenses or certifications: • Current American Red Cross Certifications in Water Safety Instruction, Standard First Aid and CPR/AED for Professional Rescuers.
 Sensory abilities (hearing, seeing, etc.) necessary to perform the duties of the position.
-Approximately 24 swim instructor positions available and 3 Aquatic Coordinator positions available.
+Approximately 24 summer swim instructor positions available and 3 Aquatic Coordinator positions available.